-Reimbursement on behalf of patients covered by Medicare accounted for 29% and 34% of our revenue for the three months ended March 31, 2014 and March 31, 2013, respectively.
-UnitedHealthcare accounted for 17% and 10% of our revenue for the three months ended March 31, 2014 and March 31, 2013, respectively.
-Aetna accounted for 10% and 9% of our revenue for the three months ended March 31, 2014 and March 31, 2013, respectively.
-Effective January 2012, Palmetto GBA, the regional Medicare administrative contractor, or MAC, that handled claims processing for Medicare services with jurisdiction at that time, issued coverage and payment determinations on the GEC.
+Reimbursement on behalf of patients covered by Medicare, Aetna and UnitedHealthcare were 28%, 11% and 16%, respectively, of our revenue for the six months ended June 30, 2014, compared with 35%, 7% and 14%, respectively, in the same period in 2013.
+Effective January 2012, Palmetto GBA, the regional Medicare administrative contractor, or MAC, that handled claims processing for Medicare services with jurisdiction at that time, issued coverage and payment determinations for the GEC.
 On a five-year rotational basis, Medicare requests bids for its regional MAC services.
 In mid-September 2013, Noridian Administrative Services succeeded Palmetto as the MAC for our region.
 We believe the transition is complete with claims being processed by Noridian using the Z code established by Palmetto at the prior negotiated pricing level.
-This change, or any future changes, in the MAC processing Medicare claims for the GEC could result in a change in the coverage or reimbursement rates for the GEC, or the loss of coverage.
-In addition, the transition to Noridian has resulted in some delays in payments made to us on behalf of Medicare patients and a slower payment cycle in general.
+This change, or any future changes, in the MAC processing or coding for Medicare claims for the Afirma GEC could result in a change in the coverage or reimbursement rates for such products, or the loss of coverage.

-We do not have a contracted rate of reimbursement with Aetna, Cigna, Humana or UnitedHealthcare.
+We do not have a contracted rate of reimbursement with Aetna or UnitedHealthcare.
 Payers may suspend or discontinue reimbursement at any time, may require or increase co-payments from patients, or may reduce the reimbursement rates paid to us.
 Any such actions could have a negative effect on our revenue.